Adetomiwa-1234/Adetomiwa-1234/README.md

 ## Education📕
 B.SC Accounting at Osun State University

 Certified Data Analyst at Hagital Consulting

-Data Analytics Certification – Google Coursera

 ## Certification
 Essential of MS Excel-Formulas and Functions at uniathena